-IHS discussion colloquia center around authentic conversation and bring a small group of students together in an open forum to discuss ideas.
+IHS undergraduate discussion colloquia center around authentic conversation and bring a small group of students together in an open forum to discuss ideas.
 These invitation-only programs are ideal for professors who seek to engage their most intellectually curious students in a unique educational experience outside the normal classroom setting.

 Due to the COVID-19 pandemic and the uncertainty surrounding the fall semester, all IHS discussion colloquia will take place remotely.
 IHS remains committed to providing excellent programming and support–whether in-person or online.
 See below for some online program testimonials.

 Deadline for fall applications: August 1st

 Several students reached out to me privately after the event to thank me for facilitating such an event.
 One said: "This kind of program is exactly what I expected out of a college education."
 Another texted me and said: "That was a great experience!"
 As a faculty member it is deeply rewarding to be able to provide special events like this, and honor the student's participation as well.
 I'm so deeply grateful to IHS for partnering with us to make their education better, and to elevate their experiences.